arichtman/www.richtman.au/content/blog/k8s-oidc-kanidm.md

 ## Create an Oauth2 client in Kanidm

-Since we don't want to be shipping our client secret to every user, nor making a new client for every user, we opt for a trustless client/implicit/PKCE flow.
+Since we don't want to be shipping our client secret to every user, nor making a new client for every user, we opt for a trustless mode, authorization code with PKCE.

 ```bash
 export MY_APISERVER_ADDRESS="k8s.internal"